robynferg/Twitter_ICS/readme.md

 'dailyTwitter.csv' is a csv file containing the sentiment of tweets for each category of "jobs" tweets, with each row being a single day.

-To run the shiny app, save 'allDataSurvey.csv', 'dailyTwitter.csv', and the script from 'app_GitHub.R' (saved as 'app.R') in the same folder.
+To run the shiny app, save 'allDataSurvey.csv', 'dailyTwitter.csv', and the script from 'app.R' in the same folder.
 Run 'app.R' in R to display shiny app.
 The shiny app requires the following packages to be installed in R before running: shiny, xts, lubridate, reshape2, ggplot2, data.table.

 With the shiny app we can also track a combination of the above "jobs" tweets categories.
 For example, if we wanted to completely remove junk/irrelevant tweets from the analysis, we would check all boxes except 'junk' under 'Category Combination'.
 This shows up as 'combo' in plots and tables.
 Sentiment of all "jobs" tweets is denoted as 'allSent'.